PaulOwO/BlogPost-Gameplay-Values-Tool/index.md

 ## Introduction

 This Tool was made in the last part of the first module GPR5100 of the second year in gammes programming at SAE Institute.
 The purpose of the tool is to help the third year with everything related to gameplay values in their city building game called Volyday made on Unreal.
 The tool was divided in 3 parts : Data base, Simulator and Editor.
 The third year student referent on the tool was Solange that helped and gived feedback all along the way.
+For more details here is [The manual](https://docs.google.com/document/d/1BPadEZaKvTgLMROArouL9oTvHROrz1t10AokWw_xuVY/edit#)

 ## Data Base and Unreal Engine